GeaucefStone/Secular_Democratic_Republic/contents/legal_dictionary.md

 **Poisoned Chalice** - An anti-corruption mechanism where a public official who is offered a bribe may legally accept and retain it as evidence, leading to the asset's forfeiture and the briber's prosecution, while the compliant official is rewarded (Art.
 XII, Sec.
 3).

 **Proxicide** - The act of using another person as an instrument to commit murder.
 This includes murder-for-hire schemes or cult leaders ordering executions.
+This can also apply to Transfer of Liabilty.

 ### R